Skip Navigation

 Private Education Lenders and Student Loan Servicers Bond

-Nevada Private Education Lenders and Student Loan Servicers Bond Information
+What is a Nevada Private Education Lenders and Student Loan Servicers Bond?

 Any person or entity responsible for the servicing of any student education loan to any student loan borrower may be considered a Student Loan Servicer by the state of Nevada.
 Section 15 of the state code requires Student Loan Servicers to obtain a license before engaging in student loan servicing.
 Furthermore, a surety bond in an amount to be determined by the Commissioner is required in conjunction with the license.
 Non-education related loan servicers in the state mat also be subject to surety bond requirements.